 I do the same.

-I am not sure if that was the trigger but it’s definitely one of the triggers and quite a strong one.
+I ain’t sure if that was the trigger but it’s one of the triggers and quite a strong one.
 But to my horror, everyone has missed this point.

-He’s on a therapy and I can’t help him much in that but I found him to be extremely talented in creative art and craft that got ignored by his parents and institute.
-I have written a small letter to his parents—about his extraordinary talent and bright future in the film industry—and offered whatever support from my side.
+He’s on therapy and I can’t help him much in that but I found him to be extremely talented in creative art and craft that got ignored by his parents and institute.
+I’ve written a small letter to his parents — about his extraordinary talent and bright future in the film industry — and offered whatever support from my side.

-Let’s see what’s in future but I am moved by how we miss to investigate the root of problem/disease and miss to see the bright side of a situation/human.
+Let’s see what’s in the future but I’m moved by how we miss to investigate the root of problem/disease and miss to see the bright side of a situation/human.
 A little compassionate communication, kindness, empathy, and altruism can help these young lost ones.

 Although the ones who get addicted are equally responsible, if we can heal, we can hold their hands, it’s worth giving a shot.
 There was a time when I was also into drugs but I made it back to the real world.
 These students are just like seeds, if you cultivate them, they can grow up to become a lush-green tree.